mahesha-quattr/workday-task-board/README.md

 ```

 If deploying to a project page (i.e., `https://<user>.github.io/<repo>`), set the Vite `base` in `vite.config.js` to `'/<repo>/'` to handle asset URLs.

+### Custom Domain (CNAME)

+You can publish to a custom domain.
+Two supported ways:

+- Via repo variable (recommended): Add a repository variable named `GH_PAGES_CNAME` with your domain (e.g., `tasks.example.com`).
+The deploy workflow will write `dist/CNAME` automatically.
+- Via static file: Add a `public/CNAME` file containing your domain.
+Vite will copy it into `dist/`.

+DNS setup:
+- For a subdomain (e.g., `tasks.example.com`): create a `CNAME` DNS record pointing to `mahesha-quattr.github.io`.
+- For an apex/root domain (e.g., `example.com`): create `A` records pointing to GitHub Pages IPs (see GitHub Pages docs), and optionally an `ALIAS/ANAME` if your DNS supports it.